farif/farif.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher in
+I am a Postdoctoral Researcher in the
 [Computational Logic Center](http://clc.cs.uiowa.edu/site/index.shtml)
 at [The University of Iowa](https://cs.uiowa.edu/) and my advisors are [Cesare Tinelli](https://homepage.cs.uiowa.edu/~tinelli/)